Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

     learning process of the graduate student (if any) according to the regulations of the training unit and of Hanoi National University.
-4. Implement study and scientific research plans within the prescribed time limit according to the training unit\'s program and plan;
+4. Implement study and scientific research plans within the prescribed time limit according to the training unit's program and plan;
     report fully and on time on study, research, training results and other information as required by the training unit.
 5. Honesty in science, respect for copyright and intellectual property